shayki5/azure-devops-create-pr-task/README.md

 ## Azure DevOps Create Pull Request Task

-An easy way to automatically create a Pull Request from your Build or Release Pipeline.
+An easy way to automatically create a Pull Request from your Build (UI or YAML) or Release Pipeline.

 You can create a Pull Request to an Azure DevOps (Repos) repository or to a GitHub repository.

 Support multi target branch (PR from one source branch to many target branches) and Draft Pull Request.

-Choose title, description, reviewers and more.
+Choose title, description, reviewers, tags and more.

 [Get the extension](https://marketplace.visualstudio.com/items?itemName=ShaykiAbramczyk.CreatePullRequest) from the Azure DevOps marketplace.